-The BOCNE is a private club dating back to 1921 which caters to the social needs of past and present Officers of Her Majesty's Armed Forces.
+The BOCNE is a private club dating back to 1921 which caters to the social needs of past and present Officers of His Majesty's Armed Forces.
 The BOCNE has a long standing relationship with Boston and has welcomed the soldiers, sailors and airmen of Britain and the Commonwealth for over 90 years.

 The close relationship between Britain and the United States has always been a key element in the success of the BOCNE and as in years past, we continue to enjoy strong relations with those serving in the United States Armed Forces in and around New England.